 Because a volunteer traineeship with ABA is a work-based training program, trainees are required to demonstrate they have completed a minimum of 150 hours of volunteer work with the Association during their completion of the course.
-Your participation in your volunteering activities will form part of your assessment processes.
+Participation in volunteer activities forms part of your assessment processes.

-Attendance at training sessions or activities does not contribute towards this requirement as participation in training activities is also necessary to gain the skills and knowledge needed and to complete assessment requirements.
 IF trainees extend their period of training beyond their initial enrolment period the following requirements apply:

-- 12-24 months remains at the minimum of 150 hours - 24-36 months increases to a minimum of 225 hours - 36-48 months increases to a minimum of minimum 300 hours regularly in local group activities can contact their Branch Training Manager or Training Administration to discuss and organise alternative options.
-A list of volunteering activities that can contribute toward volunteer hours can be found on the ABA website and on the LMS.
+- 12-24 months volunteer participation remains at the minimum of 150 hours - 24-36 months volunteer participation increases to a minimum of 225 hours - 36-48 months volunteer participation increases to a minimum of minimum 300 hours

-We are aware that volunteering for the Association can take many forms and for trainees unable to attend groups due to remote location and other reasons, ABA has a range of online and other Association activities available.
-Trainees who are unable to participate
+We are aware that volunteering for the Association can take many forms and for trainees unable to attend group activities due to remote location and other reasons, ABA has a range of online and other Association activities available.
+Trainees who are unable to participate regularly in local group activities can contact their Branch Training Manager or Training